 Steak sandwiches, called pregos, are very popular in Portugal.
 The name translates to ‘nail’, referring to the way the garlic is pounded into the meat.
 They’re traditionally topped simply with fried onion (see video below) and sweet mustard (though I prefer Dijon) with a bottle of piri-piri sauce on the side.
-With its meaty texture and colour, tuna makes a great alternative to beef in a prego.
-Use any crusty white bread rolls for this tuna steak sandwich, the pão da avó (Grandma’s bread) available from Sweet Belém bakery in Petersham is especially good.
+With its meaty texture and colour, tuna makes a great alternative to beef in this prego de atum (tuna prego).
+Use any crusty white bread rolls for these tuna steak sandwiches, the pão da avó (Grandma’s bread) available from Sweet Belém bakery in Petersham is especially good.
+Elevate this humble tuna steak sandwich to new heights with a glass of elegant cool climate pinot noir from Grey Sands in Tasmania.
+The ones they hold back for 10 or so years before release are particularly savoury with good acid and beautiful soft tannins, perfect alongside a prego de atum.

 Serves 2